SongmingFan123/EditorAI/README.md

 - Text Editor Page: Certain functionalities on the text editor page are experiencing unclear interactions and may behave inconsistently.

 - Promote Page: There is an issue preventing the deployment of promotions from the promote page.

+- Components: We first modeled the frontend display after the figma high fidelity frames, but because there were unclear UX designs that redirected us to redesigning some of the user interactions.
+There are a few components that are made to replicate the styling and user interaction provided on the high fidelity frames.
+However, because we redesigned it without communicating with the UX team, the components remain there for future work.

 ## Status ##

+- Login Page and Sign up Page

 ## Future Work ##